rsksmart/devportal-1.0/content/rsk-devportal/contribute/index.md

 tags: rootstock, workshop, pre-requisites
 ---

 Are you passionate about web3, bitcoin and the Blockchain?
 Do you have a passion for Open Source and Web3?
-Do you enjoy writing, coding, bounty-hunting, solving real-world problems, and eager to contribute to the future of Bitcoin and Decentralized Finance?
+Do you enjoy writing, coding, bounty hunting, solving real-world problems, and eager to contribute to the future of Bitcoin and Decentralized Finance?
 Join the [Rootstock Discord Community](https://rootstock.io/discord) and start making contributions to the Rootstock Platform!

 ## Who is it for?